 - A. Indoor Washing.
 All washing activities must occur inside a building. - B. Access and Circulation.
 Site access and circulation shall be designed to minimize traffic conflicts, congestion, and disruption and enhance traffic safety on abutting public and private streets and drives.
-Access and drive aisles shall be arranged to prevent queued or parked vehicles from encroaching upon a sidewalk, street, intersection, or public right-of-way. - C. Bypass Lane.
+Access and drive aisles shall be arranged to prevent queued or parked vehicles from encroaching upon a sidewalk, street, intersection, or public right-of-way.
+Direct access to the wash building shall not be from an adjoining street, but rather from within the property. - C. Bypass Lane.
 For automated drive-through wash facilities, a bypass lane is required that allows bypassing waiting vehicles. - D. Overhead Doors.
 Overhead doors shall not face residential-zoned property.
 The City Council may modify this requirement upon a determination that there is no reasonable alternative and that the visual impact will be diminished through the use of building materials, architectural features, and landscaping.